fbpx

 Tips to Make This Your Best Texas Cruise

 • Pack vitamin C and hydration – This was another thing I am so glad I brought.
 With all that drinking, make sure you’re getting lots of electrolytes.
-It was a nice change to water and really helped with not feeling hungover.
+It really helped with not feeling hungover.

 • Carry hand sanitizer – They had so many stations with hand sanitizer available, but it was such a convenience to have it when it’s not easy to get to.